ArrayDeque/dlrs/docs/API.md

 This API returns a Statement ID.

 ## To get a statement
+**Case -** I need to know the details of a particular user activity so that I can find who participated and what was really done.

 To get details about a statement from the Statement ID, send a GET request.

 ```http